alexdeplov/alexdeplov.github.io/content/posts/blog/2025/how-i-automated-my-computer-life-with-macos-folder-actions.md

 So I realized that I could use the powerful macOS Folder Actions.
 I decided to use them as a trigger for my needs—any need.
 Set it up once, and then reuse it with just a drag and drop.
 Drop the file in, and the folder action trigger does the job.

 Here’s a quick demo of how much easier converting .MOV files into .MP4 has become with drag and drop.
 Drop a file, wait, and it's done.
 It’s pure magic!
-And original file deleted as well.

 ![](images/1.gif)

+And original file deleted automatically as well.

 ## List of My Folder Actions
 After some time, I created folder actions for various tasks.

-Need to convert .JPG or .webp to .WEBP?
+Need to convert .JPG to .WEBP?
+I have a folder for that.<br/>
+Need to download a Twitter video?
 I have a folder for that.
-Need to download a Twitter video with a nice UI animation that caught my attention?
-Not a problem—I have a folder for that.
-And so on.

 ![](images/2.webp)

-And it’s pretty easy to set up.
-Here’s how.
+And it’s pretty easy to set up too.

 ## How to Set Up macOS Folder Actions
 Please note that once you set up Folder Actions, you can’t change the folder name without breaking the folder actions.
 If you rename the folder, you must reattach the folder actions again.